SupaxInc/stable-diffusion-from-scratch/resources/StableDiffusion.md

 Classifier-free guidance eliminates the need for a separate classifier.
 Instead, it utilizes a single network trained to handle both conditioned and unconditioned generation.

 **Training Process**:
 1. **Dual Learning**: During training, the model learns to process both conditioned and unconditioned inputs.
+This dual approach is crucial for several reasons:
-With a certain probability (e.g., 50%), the conditional signal (like a text prompt) is set to zero or a null token.
-This teaches the model to generate images both with and without specific guidance.
+   - Conditioned inputs (with text prompts) teach the model to generate images that align with specific descriptions.
+   - Unconditioned inputs (with null or empty prompts) allow the model to learn general image generation without specific guidance.
+   - By alternating between these, the model becomes versatile, capable of both following prompts and generating diverse, unprompted images.
+   - This approach prevents over-reliance on conditioning, ensuring the model can still generate coherent images even with vague or absent prompts.

-2. **Unified Network**: The same network learns to produce both conditioned and unconditioned outputs, crucial for its versatility during inference.
+2. **Unified Network**: The same network learns to handle both conditioned and unconditioned generation, which is important because:
+   - It creates a more efficient and flexible model that can adapt to various input types.
+   - The shared knowledge between conditioned and unconditioned generation allows for better generalization.
+   - It enables the model to understand the relationship between text prompts and image features more comprehensively.

 **Inference Process**:
-In Stable Diffusion, the classifier-free guidance approach involves two separate inference passes:
+In Stable Diffusion, the classifier-free guidance approach involves two separate inference passes, each serving a distinct purpose:

 1. **Conditioned Inference**:
    - Uses the specified text prompt (e.g., "generate a cat").
    - Guides the generation towards the desired output.
+   - This pass ensures that the generated image aligns with the given prompt, incorporating specific features or concepts described in the text.

 2. **Unconditioned Inference**:
    - Uses an empty or null text prompt.
    - Represents a more general, unguided generation.
+   - This pass allows the model to generate based on its learned understanding of image structure and content, without specific textual constraints.
+   - It acts as a baseline, representing what the model would generate without any guidance.

 3. **Guidance Scale**: A parameter that balances the influence of conditioned and unconditioned outputs.
+   - It allows fine-tuning of how closely the final image adheres to the prompt versus how much it relies on the model's general image generation capabilities.

 4. **Output Combination**: The final output is a weighted combination of conditioned and unconditioned predictions.
+   - By combining these two outputs, the model can generate images that are both prompt-relevant and visually coherent.
+   - This combination helps in reducing artifacts or over-fitting to the prompt, resulting in more natural-looking images.

+The use of both conditioned and unconditioned inferences during the generation process allows for a balance between prompt adherence and image quality, enabling the creation of diverse, high-quality images that can be finely controlled through text prompts.

 The classifier-free guidance formula is typically expressed as: